44 Best Online Proofreading Jobs To Make Money

 American Journal Experts – also known as Research Square – offers a number of freelance editing and researcher jobs based in the United States.

-The experience level required from the jobs listed is very varied, with some jobs requiring a background in science or engineering, with other jobs are vaguer, so take the time to find opportunities suitable for you.
+The experience level required from the jobs listed is very varied.
+Some jobs require a background in science or engineering, and others are vaguer, so take the time to find opportunities suitable for you.

 Cambridge Proofreading & Editing